crearis/crearis.js/readme.md

 Crearis.js
 ==========
-Website-starter to build a network of websites for 'creative events' that enable decentralized NGO-networking.
+Website-starter to build a network of websites.
+Each of those websites modelling a life-cycle of 'creative events' together they enable decentralized NGO-networking.

 Main focus on: drama-in-education / community theatre / playing arts and similar communities of creative work (music, activism, performance ...)